opendata-swiss/ogd-handbook-site/README.md

 ### Translations ###

 Using [PyBabel](http://pythonhosted.org/Flask-Babel/#translating-applications) we can keep the theme translations up to date.

-This is installed separately to other requirements of the project (e.g. on Ubuntu, using `sudo apt-get install python-babel`).
+NOTE: this tool is installed separately to other requirements of the project (e.g. using `pip install babel`).

 ```
 cd theme/translations